Naludrag/STI_project1/README.md

 1. Run the website, follow the steps from the 'How to run the website' section.
 2. Access the following web page : http://localhost:8080/phpliteadmin.php.
-3. Log in with the password 'admin'.
+3. Log in with the password '9M1fXq0Tx&vlDm^d3ej%gTrM#nAMLc'.
 4. Go to the 'Import' tab, browse and import './ressources/database/generate_database.sql' file.